 - Payment for education, necessities, and extracurricular activities

 - So much more

-The Rhode Island divorce lawyers at Kilroy Law Firm are well-versed in the current status of parenting laws in both states.
+The Rhode Island family law lawyers at Kilroy Law Firm are well-versed in the current status of parenting laws in both states.
 We have significant experience working with guardians ad litem, therapists, and other professionals in order to ensure the best interests of every child are first and foremost.